samlev/LIFEAsWeKnowIt/README.md

 [competitive multiplayer game](http://gameoflifetotalwar.com/).
 I like experimenting with the edges of the core concept, and exploring what's possible with small variations to the basic rule set.

+#### What are the rules?

+* An empty cell has a chance to breed if there are two or more neighbours of breeding age (10-65).
+* The chance of breeding slightly decreases for every neighbouring cell that's over 35 (the older they are over that age, the lower the chance of breeding).
+* All cells have a small chance of dying on any turn.
+* Cells that are "children" (under 6) or "elderly" (over 65) have an increased chance of dying, depending on how young or old they are.
+* Young and old cells have an increased chance of dying from loneliness (less than 2 neighbours), which increases based on how lonely they are.
+* "Adult" cells (6-65) have an increased chance of dying from overcrowding (4+ neighbours), which increases based on how crowded they are.

 #### Can I see this without having to clone it?

 Sure.
 [Here it is](https://samlev.github.io/LIFEAsWeKnowIt/).